College: Health & Human Sciences

 • Complete DIE 3005 (1) Intro to Dietetics with a grade of “satisfactory (S)”.

-DIE 3005 is offered in spring semester and in summer session B (first six weeks).
-Transfer students will have the opportunity to take this course in the first six weeks of the summer (session B) at FSU before admission decisions are made.
-Admission decisions will be made in mid-June.
+DIE 3005 is offered in spring semester and in summer session C (second six weeks).
+Transfer students will have the opportunity to take this course in the second six weeks of the summer (session C) at FSU before admission decisions are made.
+Admission decisions will be made in August.

 Other criteria that will be considered for admission to this major: